Privacy and credit reporting policy

 - Give individuals a better and more complete understanding of the kinds of personal information that we collect and hold, the method of its collection and the purposes for which it is collected.

-- Information about how we collect, use, disclose and store your personal information;
+- Information about what personal information we collect from you and how and why we collect, use, disclose and store your personal information;

 - Explanation of our personal information handling practices in relation to specific Company functions or activities such as complaint handling and policy advice.
 Here you will find what sort of records we keep and why; and

-- Further information as to the process of accessing and correcting your personal information we hold about you.
+- Further information as to the process of accessing and correcting your personal information.

 - whether the information or opinion is true or not; and